 Hotels are the obvious alternative to Airbnb – but there are other vacation rental websites where travelers can book accommodations.

 A unique way to secure accommodations around the world is by Petsitting.
-In fact, while it is most likely sleeping in an apartment rented through Airbnb during our travels, it is also fairly predictable that if we are Pet Sitting with Trusted Housesitters.
+While it is fairly likely we’ll be sleeping in an apartment rented through Airbnb during our travels, we also love Pet Sitting with Trusted Housesitters from time to time, as well.

 Our list of Airbnb tips for guests covers everything from creating an account to top Airbnb price tips to how best to interact with hosts.